Notice!I stole this HTML from Dave Lers’ excellent page on the 32mm system at:

 I’ve since received word from my friend, Phillip Davis, that the above URL is now active (as of the date below), so all of the other great 32mm information that Dave put together is available again.
 I think I’ll still keep this page here for all of my original reasons.

 Sheesh.
-Dave moved again.
+Dave moved again, and again.
 As of the date below, the link above was accurate.

 This is a very accurate method for checking a sliding tables (or sleds, miter fences, etc.) fence for squareness to the sawblade.
 I ran across this while watching a Laguna Tools video.
 Hopefully the drawing is self descriptive.
 Different setups will call for either a clockwise or counterclockwise rotation.
 To see how much more accurate it is than doing a diagonal measurement be sure and scroll down to the second picture.
 The bigger the piece of material you use the better.